ryu1kup/pypamn/README.md

 # (py)pamn
-A python scripts to process and to merge nSort output files for XENONnT nVeto MC.
+A python script to process and to merge nSort output files for XENONnT nVeto MC.

 # dependencies
 pamn depends on of course ROOT, and additionally on the following packages.